Tight end Luke Willson, one of Seahawks' 13 unrestricted free agents, says he's hoping to be back

 Willson said he’s had a few talks with the Seahawks but that there is “nothing official.
 But it seems like there’s a shot I will be back, which is kind of what I’m hoping for.
 But you never know.’’

 That Seattle’s list of free agents is smaller in number, as well as in number of starters, is one reason there remains a feeling of optimism that the Seahawks will remain a Super Bowl contender next season.
+Unlike past seasons when the Seahawks went into the off-season resigned to likely losing some key players via free agency — last year’s departures included linebacker Bruce Irvin, defensive tackle Brandon Mebane and offensive linemen Russell Okung and J.R.
+Sweezy — Seattle could conceivably keep all of its own free agents if it wants.

 Kicker Steven Hauschka is the highest-paid of Seattle’s free agents at an average salary of $2.85 million the past three seasons.